Luca Mihai: Career

 He made his senior debut for Trento on 3 September 2022, in a 2–0 Serie C loss over Juventus U23.

 On 31 January 2023, Mihai moved on loan to AlbinoLeffe, with an option to buy.

+On 16 April 2024, while playing an away match for Poli Iasi, Mihai sustained multiple head injuries following a collision with Dinamo player Josué Homawoo.
+He was taken to hospital by ambulance where he had to overgo CT scans.